- How to switch home insurance companies

 Some risks to consider when switching insurers include:

-Do you get a refund if you cancel homeowners insurance?
+Do I get a refund if I cancel my homeowners insurance?

 Yes, you will be refunded for the remainder of the policy term from the date of cancellation.
-You will not receive a refund for any period of time that the policy covered you.
+You will not receive a refund for any period of time that the policy covers you.

 Can home insurance be transferred?